Last updated: May 22, 2023

 Of course, a diluted sample doesn’t immediately indicate the employee was masking drug use.

 They may suffer from shy bladder syndrome.
-If that’s the case, the only intent may have been to increase the odds that they would be able to provide a specimen at all!
-It’s also possible that they just weren’t aware it was possible to affect the test by drinking “too much.”
+If that’s the case, the only intent may have been to increase the odds that they could provide a specimen at all!
+It’s also possible that someone wasn’t aware it was possible to affect the drug test by drinking “too much.”

-If you’re regulated by the DOT, a negative dilute requires a second—directly observed—test.
-Employers of the general workforce often require a second test as well.
+A negative dilute requires a second—directly observed—test for safety-sensitive employees.
+Employers of the general workforce often require a second test too.
 It depends on company policy.
 The employee may also be terminated immediately.

 Positive dilute